The number of credit hours required for graduation is 90.

 Medical Malpractice Litigation, a study of the law and procedure governing medical malpractice actions in Texas, will prepare students to evaluate properly and manage effectively a medical malpractice lawsuit.
 Practical applications of the course include deposing medical witnesses, motions for summary judgment, and effective use of medical resources.

-Mergers & Acquisitions (3 credits)
+Mergers and Acquisitions (3 credits)

 This course takes an in-depth look at common business and legal topics and issues that arise in the acquisition or sale of privately held companies, focusing on small and medium size entrepreneurial or family-owned enterprises.
 Areas covered will include the steps in the acquisition process, structuring the acquisition, elements of the acquisition agreement and negotiation issues and strategies.
 Students will be expected to participate actively in class discussions of weekly reading materials.